Programmable Thermostats & Smart Thermostats for Indianapolis Area Homes

-Home thermostats can range from simple manual units to sophisticated programmable units.
-Which thermostat you choose will depend on the type of heating and cooling system you have in your home, how you want to use your thermostat, and the features you want to have available.
+Home thermostats range from simple manual units to sophisticated programmable thermostats and smart thermostat models.
+Which thermostat is best for your household depends on the type of heating and cooling system you have in your home, how you want to use your thermostat, and the features you want to use.

-Modern thermostats, even the most basic ones, are built with the latest technology that makes them more capable of accurately controlling temperature, and therefore your comfort.
-New energy-saving thermostats can decrease your energy bills by about 20%.
-Investing in a technologically advanced thermostat will keep you more comfortable now, and save you money over time.
+Modern thermostats, even the most basic ones, are built with the latest technology for more accurate control over temperature, and therefore your comfort.
+New energy savings thermostats help homeowners save money and decrease heating and cooling bills by about 20%.
+Investing in a technologically advanced thermostat creates a more comfortable home now, and will save money over time.

 - Manual thermostats